PCRuniversum/PCRedux/joss/paper.md

 # Summary

-Numerous scientific data with sigmoidal ('S'-shaped) curves exist, with one of the more important use cases being amplification curve data from quantitative polymerase chain reactions (qPCR). qPCR has developed into an indispensable method in research, human diagnostics and forensics, because quantitative information can be determined from an amplification curve that provides information about the amount of DNA in a sample.
-An important descriptor here is the 'cycle of quantification' (*Cq*) which can be used for gene expression analysis or viral load determination.
-Software packages are available that provide workflows and criteria for processing qPCR data, including preprocessing of raw data, fitting of non-linear models to raw amplification curve data, calculation of threshold or second-derivative based *Cq* values, calculation of amplification efficiency, relative gene expression analysis, normalization procedures and data management [@pabinger_survey_2014].
-At the same time, the interpretation of amplification curves can often be challenging if the curve trajectory does not follow a typical amplification curve, for instance how to objectively assess the quality of an amplification curve or how to automatically interpret amplification curves as positive, negative, or ambiguous.
+qPCR (quantitative Polymerase Chain Reaction) is indispensable in research, human diagnostics and forensics, because it provides quantitative information about the amount of DNA in a sample [@pabinger_survey_2014].
+The interpretation of amplification curves can often be challenging if the curve trajectory does not follow a typical amplification curve \autoref{fig:fig_1}, for instance how to objectively assess the quality of an amplification curve or how to automatically interpret amplification curves as positive, negative, or ambiguous.

-To date, there is no open-source software package that provides classical biostatistical methods-based ("explainable") machine learning on amplification curves.
-Furthermore, no class-labeled datasets exists that can be used in this context.

-The `PCRedux` package is an add-on package ([MIT license](https://mit-license.org/)) for the open-source statistical programming language and environment `R` [@stats].
-This package contains functions that determine features from amplification curves using classical statistical and analytical procedures used in the classification of amplification curves.
+The `PCRedux` package is an add-on package ([MIT license](https://mit-license.org/)) for `R` [@stats]. `PCRedux` contains functions that determine features from amplification curves using classical statistical and analytical procedures.
+Ninety Boolean and numeric descriptors can be employed for downstream machine learning and classification.

-These 90 procedures are Boolean and numeric descriptors that can be employed for downstream machine learning and classification.
-In addition, the `PCRedux` package can be used for determination of *Cq*-values and amplification efficiencies (*E*) in high-throughput analysis.
-Finally, `PCRedux` provides an extensive cohort of labeled amplification curve datasets obtained from various qPCR instruments and detection methods, where the amplification curves were trichotomously classified by several qPCR users into _negative_, _positive_ and _ambiguous_.
+`PCRedux` can be used for determination of *Cq*-values and amplification efficiencies (*E*) in high-throughput analysis.

+`PCRedux` provides labeled amplification curve datasets (trichotomously classified by several qPCR users into _negative_, _positive_ and _ambiguous_) from various qPCR instruments and detection methods.

 In summary, the `PCRedux` package is a versatile tool for feature extraction and classification of amplification curves based on explainable machine learning.

 # Statement of need

-Quantitative real-time PCR (qPCR) is a widely used laboratory method for the precise quantification of nucleic acids, *e.g.*, in the detection and quantification of pathogens such as viruses and bacteria.
-Another application of qPCR is gene expression analysis, which has contributed significantly to our understanding of human physiological and pathological processes in pharmacology, medicine and forensics. [@pabinger_survey_2014; @kok_small_2018].
-Typically, the workflow of qPCR data analysis includes the determination of the cycle of quantification (*Cq*) and the amplification efficiency (*E*) [@ruijter_evaluation_2013; @ruijter_efficiency_2021;
+Numerous data with sigmoidal ('S'-shaped) curves exist.
+An important use case being amplification curve data from quantitative polymerase chain reactions (qPCR). qPCR is a widely used laboratory method for precise nucleic acids quantification.
+Applications include the detection and quantification of pathogens and gene expression analysis.
+The latter contributed significantly to our understanding of physiological and pathological processes in pharmacology, medicine and forensics. [@pabinger_survey_2014; @kok_small_2018]

+Software packages are available that provide workflows and criteria for processing qPCR data, including preprocessing of raw data, fitting of non-linear models to raw amplification curve data, calculation of threshold or second-derivative based 'cycle of quantification' (*Cq*) values, calculation of amplification efficiency, relative gene expression analysis, normalization procedures and data management [@pabinger_survey_2014].
+Typically, the workflow of qPCR data analysis includes the determination of the *Cq* and the amplification efficiency (*E*) [@ruijter_evaluation_2013;
-@ramakers_assumption-free_2003].
+@ruijter_efficiency_2021; @ramakers_assumption-free_2003].

-In order to perform this analysis, the amplification curves must fulfill certain (quality) criteria.
-Amplification curves can be categorized by the user on the basis of somewhat subjective criteria, such as sigmoidal shape, steepness, noisiness and overall "quality".
-Positive qPCR reactions usually exhibit a sigmoidal shape, while negative amplification curves will have a more flat and linear appearance [@ritz_qpcr:_2008].
-The quality of the amplification reaction can be identified by - among other things - whether they are noisy, include a "hook effect", or show other disturbances [@burdukiewicz_algorithms_2018;
+To qPCR curves must fulfill quality criteria for analysis.
+Amplification curves can be categorized by the user on the basis of somewhat subjective criteria, such as sigmoidal shape, steepness, noisiness, a "hook effect" and overall "quality" [@burdukiewicz_algorithms_2018; @spiess_system-specific_2016;
-@spiess_system-specific_2016; @spiess_impact_2015; @hanschmann_looptag_2021_2].
+@spiess_impact_2015; @hanschmann_looptag_2021_2].
+Positive qPCR reactions
+usually exhibit a sigmoidal shape, while negative amplification curves will have a more flat and linear appearance [@ritz_qpcr:_2008].
+Figure \autoref{fig:fig_1}
-Figure \autoref{fig:fig_1} A shows an experiment with several amplification curves that exhibit different curvatures.
+A shows an experiment with several amplification curves that exhibit different curvatures.

 ![Analysis of amplification curves using the `PCRedux` package.
 A) Amplification curves can have a high diversity in their appearance.
 The left plot (positive)